FreeCAD/FreeCAD-documentation/wiki/Esercitazioni.md

 \'

-{{VeryImportantMessage|This section is work in progress, for test.
+**This section is work in progress, for test.
 For now only in Italian.
 There are no links that direct to this page.
 Sezione in costruzione.
-Questi esempi sono stati costruiti con le versioni 0.12 e 0.13 di FreeCAD, quindi sono ormai obsoleti. }}
+Questi esempi sono stati costruiti con le versioni 0.12 e 0.13 di FreeCAD, quindi sono ormai obsoleti. **

 {{TOCright}}